Writing AdWords copy should be easy.

 People look for something specific.
 Very specific.

 That’s good news.
-It means you don’t have to get overly creative.
-You don’t have to stray too far from what works.
-And instead, double down on the way people already search for stuff.
+It means you don’t have to get overly creative or stray too far from what works.
+Instead, double down on the way people already search for stuff.

 Case in point: local businesses.